 Muhammad Muhsin Ibrahim

 “It looks foreign”, my Indian friends so often tell me while describing how scenic and highly-developed a particular place is.
-It happened first while I and my wife were touring the capital,
+It happened first while my wife and I were touring the capital,

 last winter.
 We were entering the subway system called the 'metro' when my friend guiding us said we would feel as if in a foreign country down there.
 It didn’t dawn on me then until I heard the same expressions time and again from more friends.
 They obviously forget that everywhere is foreign to me as I am a foreigner, a Nigerian.
 My country is thousands of miles away.
 However, each time the incident occurs, it reminds me of a similar preconceived notion of foreign superiority back in New Delhi .
 In the same vein, Nigerians would quickly brag that their particular possession was made in a foreign country, not in Nigeria !
 Nigeria